forge-archive/plugin-undo/README.md

 ## Working with git

-Git repository is managed using JGit. plugin-undo has a dependency on forge-git-tools which provide JGit transitively.
-This way the plugin uses the same version of the JGit as forge.
+~~Git repository is managed using JGit. plugin-undo has a dependency on forge-git-tools which provide JGit transitively.
+This way the plugin uses the same version of the JGit as forge.~~

+Due to the bug in the jgit-2.0, which breaks the plugin-undo functionality, a custom version of jgit-2.1-snapshot with the bugfix is provided with this plugin.
+This way, plugin-undo does not use jgit version provided by forge.
+Also, all references to the GitUtils class from forge-git-tools are currently removed.
+This is a temprorary measure until jgit-2.1 is released. (planned release date: 28 September 2012)

 # Changelog